 - The seller did not take time to become educated on the selling process, especially on the possible ugliness of the due diligence process by the buyer team.

-- The owner did not hire a proper professional such as a trusted M&A Advisor, as opposed to a broker that usually works both sides in a sale process.
+- The owner did not hire a proper professional such as a trusted M&A Adviser, as opposed to a broker that usually works both sides in a sale process.

-Without properly preparing for selling a business and arming oneself with a proven process, there will be a huge valuation gap between what the business seller expects to receive and what and what a reasonable buyer sees as fair market price.
-The approach that many M&A Advisors take is not to resolve the differences, but to simply give in to the unreasonable expectations of the sellers and put the business up for sale based on the seller’s terms.
-Beware of this approach when selecting the right M&A Advisor.
-The proper approach is for the M&A Advisor to tell the seller what they “need to know and not what they want to hear.”
-A business owner needs a trusted advisor not someone who will do anything to get a business listing for sale, only to have the business sit on the market for many years or never sell at all.
+Without properly preparing for selling businesses and arming oneself with a proven process, there will be a huge valuation gap between what the business seller expects to receive and what and what a reasonable buyer sees as fair market price.
+The approach that many M&A Advisers take is not to resolve the differences, but to simply give in to the unreasonable expectations of the sellers and put the business up for sale based on the seller’s terms.
+Beware of this approach when selecting the right M&A Adviser.
+The proper approach is for the M&A Consultant to tell the seller what they “need to know and not what they want to hear.”
+A business owner needs a trusted adviser not someone who will do anything to get a business listing for sale, only to have the business sit on the market for many years or never sell at all.

 Selling a Business takes years of preparation and the use of a proven process.
 No business owner can keep their business running while at the same time sifting through streams of bargain hunters who may, or not, end up purchasing their business.
 Without a proven process and a good amount of preparation, these bargain hunters will chip away at the carefully developed price for the business.
 Years of dealing with the constant challenges and questions of the so-called potential buyers, the business often suffers a significant drop in performance.
 Key employees often get nervous or even leave, and, like an overpriced home, the business becomes stale while sitting on the market waiting for the right buyer to come along.

-For owners selling a business that is B2B and or a larger business, your buyer will not be an individual, but rather a corporation or a private equity group.
+For owners selling businesses that are B2B and or a larger business, your buyer will not be an individual, but rather a corporation or a private equity group.
 Let’s focus here on the corporate buyer.
 If the potential buyer is under $50 – $100 million in revenue, the M&A contact is usually the president.
-If the company is larger the contact is typically the head of strategy, business development or mergers and acquisitions.
-These individuals are not visiting business for sale web sites or searching the business opportunities section of the newspaper.
+If the company is larger the contact is typically the head of a strategy, business development or mergers and acquisitions.
+These individuals are not visiting a business for sale websites or searching the business opportunities section of the newspaper.

 In summary, I cannot stress enough the need for proper preparation for selling a business.
 The process to properly prepare for selling a business takes approximately 2-5 years, it is not very costly, and does not take much time but the results can be phenomenal and will result in a much higher valuation.
 The time invested in this process will also significantly improve the marketability of a business.